aced-differentiate/auto_cat/docs/User_Guide/Data/intermediates.md

-When characterizing a surface in the context of a specific reaction, calculating adsorption energies for all of the intermediates is often important.
+When characterizing a surface in the context of a specific reaction, calculating adsorption energies for all of the reaction intermediates is often important.

 Here, AutoCat has default structures for adsorbates of both the oxygen reduction reaction (ORR) and